 And lower fees above that.

 If you name co-Executors, they split one fee.
 The fee is the same no matter how long the probate takes (although as more income is earned, the amount of the fee will increase).
-Depending on the size of the estate and the work done, the Executor and the Executor’s lawyer can probably charge extraordinary fees for extraordinary services like tax-related work, litigation, or the sale of real property.
+Depending on the size of the estate and the work done, the Executor and the Executor’s lawyer may also charge extraordinary fees for extraordinary services such as tax-related work, litigation, or the sale of real property.

 A “Revocable Living Trust” (also referred to as a revocable trust or a living trust) sets forth a legal relationship between the creator of the trust (often referred to as a “Settlor,” “Trustor,” or “Grantor”), the beneficiaries of the trust assets, and the trustee who manages the trust assets for the benefit of the beneficiaries.
 If you establish a Revocable Living Trust, you can be the initial trustee and designate a successor trustee to serve upon your incapacity or death.